 Although there aren't many significant differences between them, the LG UP7000 is slightly better than the Hisense A6G.
 Both of these TVs use different panel types with different sizes, so the exact performance difference may vary.
 The LG is a bit brighter, but the Hisense is more accurate out of the box.
 The Hisense has more HDMI ports than the LG, which might be a factor depending on the number of sources you're looking to connect.

 The Sony X80J is better than the Hisense U6G.
-The A6G uses different panel types with different sizes, so the exact performance difference may vary.
+The Hisense uses different panel types with different sizes, meaning the exact performance difference may vary.
 The Sony is a lot brighter, has better gray uniformity, and a faster response time.
 The Sony also has much better accuracy out of the box, but this can vary between units.
 On the other hand, the Hisense can remove judder from native apps, but the Sony can only remove judder from external 24p sources.

 The Hisense A6G and the Amazon Fire TV 4-Series use different panel types, each with strengths and weaknesses.
 The Amazon TV is better for a darker environment, as it has better contrast and better black uniformity.
 The Hisense has much better viewing angles and much better accuracy, but it's better suited for a room with a bit of lighting, as it has low contrast but can't get bright enough to overcome glare.